Triple Crown (professional wrestling): Ring of Honor

 The Ring of Honor (ROH) Triple Crown originally was defined as the ROH World Championship, the ROH World Tag Team Championship, and the ROH World Television Championship.
 It was later amended so that the World Championship and any combination of the Television, Tag Team or ROH Pure Championship would qualify.
 The ROH World Six Man Tag Team Championship is not part of the Triple Crown, but when added to the Triple Crown it forms the ROH Grand Slam.

-Eddie Edwards completed the ROH Triple Crown the fastest, completing it in 709 days, between April 2009 and March 2011.
+Eddie Edwards completed the ROH Triple Crown the fastest, and Samoa Joe completed it in the longest amount of time.
+Edwards completed it in 709 days, between April 2009 and March 2011, while Samoa Joe completed it in 6,962 days (19 years and 22 days), first winning the ROH World Championship in March 2003, and finally winning the ROH World Television Championship in April 2022.

 List of ROH Triple Crown winners

 World Championship Wrestling

 The World Championship Wrestling (WCW) Triple Crown consisted of the WCW World Heavyweight Championship, the WCW United States Heavyweight Championship (now the WWE United States Championship) and the WCW World Tag Team Championship.

 When Bret Hart and Goldberg won the WCW World Tag Team Championship, they both became Triple Crown winners at the same time.
 Chris Benoit completed the WCW Triple Crown the fastest, completing it in 309 days between March 1999 and January 2000.